Scottish League for the Taxation of Land Values

 is an independent national campaigning organisation that advocates radical reform of Scotland's system of taxation.
 Known as The Scottish League, the organisation advances the programme of the nineteenth-century American social reformer Henry George.
 The League publishes books and other material, and is a participant in the ongoing public debate over the future of Scotland’s land and tax system.

 The Scottish League was constituted in 1890, emerging out of the complex reorganisation that year of the Scottish Land Restoration League.
 It campaigned vigorously during the public and parliamentary debate surrounding the Land Values (Scotland) Bill at the turn of the twentieth century.
-That Bill was initiated at the League’s request, and intended to be prototype UK legislation.
-Viscount Ridley, speaking in the House of Lords in 1908 (before the reforming 1911 Parliament Act), at the second reading of the ill-starred Bill, claimed that:Behind this Bill is the Scottish League for the Taxation of Land Values, and the real support that the Bill gets is from gentlemen who think it would be to the advantage of this country to tax all land values out of existence....
+That bill was initiated at the League’s request, and intended to be prototype UK legislation.
+Viscount Ridley, speaking in the House of Lords in 1908 (before the reforming Parliament Act 1911), at the second reading of the ill-starred bill, claimed that:

+Behind this Bill is the Scottish League for the Taxation of Land Values, and the real support that the Bill gets is from gentlemen who think it would be to the advantage of this country to tax all land values out of existence....
 I ask your Lordships to reject the Bill because I believe it to be unfair, incomplete, and impracticable, and that no amount of amendment or modification could affect the principle of the Bill....
 It is begotten by fanatical societies out of an ignorant Government; it stands...unsound and vicious.

 The Bill was "passed by the House of Commons by a great majority in 1907, but was rejected by the Lords".